 Working together, keeping Haringey Safe

 There is a lot we can do outside our home and family to prevent crime.
 We can take action by getting together with other people and working in partnership with the police and the council to reduce crime in our borough.
 We can help by simply being alert and observant when out and about in our neighbourhoods - or we could apply to join the local Neighbourhood Watch or Special Constabulary.
 Anyone can play some part, however great or small.
-More details can be found on the Haringey Neighbourhood Watch website (external link)
+Find more details about Haringey Neighbourhood Watch.

 - Roads, footpaths and subways: You can help to maintain a safer environment by reporting to the authorities if streets, footpaths and subways are not well lit.